 The Governors of Christ Church School aim to admit the maximum of 30 children to the Reception class each year.
 The school was originally established (in 1845) to serve the children of the parish, in a time when nearly all schools were founded by their local churches.
 With the advent of community schools, our role has changed.
-We now wish to serve those families who live near the school, and who desire a Christian education for their children.
+We wish to serve those families who live near the school, as well as those who desire a Christian education for their children.

 Admissions to our NURSERY class follow very similar rules.
 We have places for up to 52 children, and some provision for extending their hours beyond the statutory free entitlement (15 hours a week).
 We also offer 30 hours free provision for families with this entitlement.

 If you are considering our school for your child, we would like to invite you to come and see us, and suggest that you contact the school to arrange a convenient time.

 Application Forms and Process

 All applications for Nursery places are handled by the school.
 Please contact the School Office for forms, and to enquire about availability of places.

-Applications for Reception and higher classes are coordinated by the Local Authority, and parents should contact the London Borough of Barnet in the first instance.
+Applications for Reception and higher classes are coordinated by the Local Authority, and parents should apply on line through the Barnet Admissions procedure.